 If you happen to be in town on a Friday, Saturday or Sunday night, you can go to the night market.
 It’s pretty typical as far as Thai night markets go, but it’s worth checking out for some tasty local street food and live music.

-Admittedly, none of these things on their own make Krabi Town worth going out of your way for.
+Frankly speaking, none of these things on their own make Krabi Town worth going out of your way for.
 Rather, they’re some extra things to do in town if you have some time to kill.
 What really makes the city special are the two sites covered down below.

 The Tiger Cave Temple